CloudHealth/cht_api_guide/_asset/query-asset-object.md

     content: Criteria for finding assets of a particular asset object type.
 Criteria are specified as `query=[field value][operator][value]`.
 For example, `query=name='MyAccount'+and+is_private=0`
   - name: include
     required: no
     content: String that specifies the name of a related asset object to include when returning a response.
+You cannot use both the `include` parameter and the `fields` parameter in the same GET query.
   - name: api_version
     required: no
     content: Integer that specifies the API version to use.
 Possible values are `1` (default) and `2`.
 Version 1 queries only return assets are are active.
 Version 2 queries return both active and inactive assets.